Zoning Your Irrigation System

 Zoning might be desired if you have plants with very different watering requirements.
 For example, you might want flowering plants, shrubs, and trees all on separate zones as the amount and the frequency of watering is quite different for each type of plant.
 If all of these types of plants were on the same zone, some plants would invariably be over-watered while some would be under-watered.

 A more complex option involves PVC piping, with the water supply pipe connected to a manifold consisting of two or more electronic valves which then direct the water to different planting areas.
-Modular multi-zone manifolds are also available which make setting up a valve and manifold system quick and easy.
-An innovative product which has recently become available consists of a compact valve box which allows a single water inlet connection and four zone outlets controlled by separate compact electronic valves.
+Modular multi-zone manifolds are also available which makes setting up a valve and manifold system quick and easy.
+The Antelco eZyvalve 4 Zone Valve Box has recently become available and consists of a compact valve box which allows a single water inlet connection and four zone outlets controlled by separate compact electronic valves.